tingstad/pdfzip/README.md

 ^@^@^@^@^@sI<82.Sq^\³GÜÌ^H^@ÜÌ^H^@>·^@^\^@magic.jpgUT>··^@[...]JFIF
 ```

 These `PK..` zip header bytes have to be hidden from the PDF data.
-Relavant parts from the PDF [spec][2] are:
+Relevant parts from the PDF [spec][2] are:

 > Any occurrence of the PERCENT SIGN (25h) outside a string or stream introduces a comment.
 The comment
 > consists of all characters after the PERCENT SIGN and up to but not including the end of the line [...]